Mayfly277/mayfly277.github.io/_posts/2024-03-23-SCCM-LAB-part0x0.md

 ## What's Next ?

-- All these SCCM/MECM attack process will be described in the following blog posts, if you can't wait got to the spectorsOps github repository, all is very well described ;)
+- All these SCCM/MECM attack process will be described in the following blog posts, if you can't wait go to [missconfiguration manager github repository](https://github.com/subat0mik/Misconfiguration-Manager/) , all is very well described ;)